ingresso-group/slate/source/includes/_transaction_reporting.md

 `user_uplift`                          | This is the uplift component earned by the partner.

-The customer fields are only returned for users which have permissions to see detailed customer data - by default these fields won't be included - if you would like them included please contact us: api@ingresso.co.uk.
+The customer fields are only returned for users which have permissions to see detailed customer data - by default these fields won't be included - if you would like them included please contact us: techsupport@ingresso.co.uk.

 For testing you can use the user `demo-customerdata` (password `demopass`).
 You can purchase with this user the same way you can with `demo`, however note that any customer data you enter when purchasing will be visible by everyone, so **do not enter any data you do not want the internet to see**.